 New York's first positive case was announced on Sunday, March 1; the state's first death was announced nearly two weeks later, on March 14.
-New York City holds the highest number of cases in the state and about a third of the cases in America.
-The numbers -- and fatalities -- in New Jersey and Connecticut also continue to climb.
-To date, more than 9,102 people in the three states have died.
+New York City accounts for the vast majority of cases and deaths in the state.

-NOTE: County-wide breakdowns may not add up to total statewide cases at times pending additional updates from the governors' offices.
+NOTE: County- and city-wide breakdowns may not add up to total statewide cases at times pending additional updates from the governors' offices.
 Total state and tri-state numbers are updated to reflect latest official totals.

 |New York City||201,999|